 Errata: On the "Rev 1.0" PCB only: Watch out for the block of caps between VR1 (the current adjust potentiometer) and the top of the board; the top cap is 100p, not 100n.
 The 100n is the second one down.
 The next two are 100p.
 Note: Be sure to install those caps next to the current adjust potentiometer in such a way that you can bend them down clear of the screwdriver so you can make that adjustment.

 The bigger electrolytic caps go in with the long lead in the square hole, and the stripe side towards the round hole.
 It's probably best to set those aside and come back to them after you have done all the other components.
 And the really big one is an exception to the "leave some leads" rule.
 It can be installed all the way down on the PCB for physical stability.

 6. [ ] LEDs: The long lead goes in the square hole, leave a little lead so the LEDs are up off the PCB and where you can see them.
-On the Rev 1.1 PCB, with a standard build, the Red LED should be installed between the ERR and Q1 labeled holes (long pin in the square hole as always) and NOT at the position labeled ERR near the 5V indicator LED.
+On the Rev 1.1 PCB, with a standard build, the Red "ERR" LED should be installed above J7 and right of R2 (long pin in the square hole as always) and NOT under the 5V indicator LED.
 If you want to feed back the error signal to your controller see the "Rev 1.1 Option 2 "AMPLIFIED ERROR FEEDBACK" text above.
 This is not recommended.